 - Complete a Bachelor's degree from a United States or Canadian accredited college or university.

-- Be a graduate of an accredited Perfusion education program from within the United States and
+- Be a graduate of a CAAHEP-accredited perfusion education program from within the United States and

 - Present a Perfusion program GPA of at least 3.0 on a 4.0 scale.